Guest Post by Willis Eschenbach

 You can see the post-2010 uptick at the end of the Majuro record (red) that Tamino referred to.
 Now, the whole hoorah has been about the trend of the last 20 years in Kwajalein.
 The records for Kwajalein and Majuro differ by about 4 mm per year … remember what I said about 4 mm per year above?
 Not meaningful.

 Now, we do have one other source of information about the sea level rise in the Marshall Islands.
 This is the satellite record.
-You can find the satellite sea level record for any spot on the ocean at the University of Colorado “Interactive Sea Level Time Series Wizard“.
+At the time of writing, you could find the satellite sea-level record for any spot on the ocean at the University of Colorado “Interactive Sea Level Time Series Wizard” (it currently says “Under Revision”).
 Figure 4 shows those results.
 I’ve left out the annual results this time, and just shown the Gaussian averages, so we can get a sense of the difference between the tide gauge records and the satellite records.

 Figure 4.
 Gaussian averages of the three tidal gauge records shown in Figure 3.
 In addition, the satellite records for the same location are shown, aligned to the average of the first five years of the common period of record.